-Since 1 January 2012, commercial contracts that concern assets that qualify as national property within the meaning of Act CXVI of 2011 on national property cannot contain an arbitration clause, and so cannot be disputed through arbitration.
-This prohibition on making any such assets subject to arbitration cannot be circumvented by the choice of foreign governing law.
+From 1 January 2012 to 18 March 2015, commercial contracts that concern assets which qualify as national property within the meaning of Act CXVI of 2011 on national property were not able to contain an arbitration clause, and could not be disputed through arbitration.
+This prohibition on making any such assets subject to arbitration was not able to be circumvented by the choice of foreign governing law.
+On 19 March 2015 a new rule entered into force.
+Since then it is now possible to settle a dispute concerning the assets that qualify as a national property by arbitration.
+There are, however, still certain restrictions, for example, the parties can settle their dispute only under the scope of Hungarian law.